twoenroute/jekyll-now/_posts/2016-8-3-Of-Our-Favorite-Churches-Around-Iceland.md

 layout: post
 title: 7 Of Our Favorite Churches Around Iceland
 date: 2016-8-3
-tags: [ travel, story, scandinavia]
+tag: [ travel, story, scandinavia]
 ---

 As we spent the last week driving around the entire country of Iceland, which is about as big as the state of Ohio, we noticed that everywhere we looked we saw a church.
 It kind of felt like we were back home in Texas.
 No matter how big or small the town we were in, there a church stood.
 Here are 7 of our favorite churches around Iceland.